Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Results

-\textbf{ Electricity demand is more strongly associated with CDH than with HDH, while the amount of CDH and HDH varies regionally, with more of both in Eastern regions and ERCOT, which helps to explain why these regions have more temperature-sensitive load and more potential flattenability.} There are clear seasonal and climatic patterns in temperature-sensitive demand, with more concentrated in Winter and Summer.
+\paragraph{Electricity demand is more strongly associated with cooling degree hours (CDH \footnote{With $CDH = \max \{T - 18, 0\}$, more details see STAR Methods.}) than with heating degree hours (HDH \footnote{With $HDH = \max \{18 - T, 0\}$, more details see STAR Methods.}), while the amount of CDH and HDH varies regionally, with more of both in Eastern regions and ERCOT, which helps to explain why these regions have more temperature-sensitive load and more potential flattenability.} There are clear seasonal and climatic patterns in temperature-sensitive demand, with more concentrated in Winter and Summer.
 The summary statistics and regression models show a stronger link between demand and CDH than to HDH, but there tends to be a more HDH on average, while some Southern regions have far more CDH.
 The greater frequency and response to HDH and CDH in the Eastern interconnect and ERCOT leads to more potential flattening than in the West, which is milder.
-We show these relationships for ERCOT in Figure~\ref{fig:er_cdhhdh_temp}; other regions and regression results are reported in Supplementary Materials, including seasonal patterns.
+We show these relationships for ERCOT in Figure~\ref{fig:er_cdhhdh_temp}; other regions and regression results are reported in Supplemental Information, including seasonal patterns.
 Note that Figure~\ref{fig:er_cdhhdh_temp} does \emph{not} account for seasonality (hour of year), time of day, or day of week, as do the regression results.
 Table~\ref{tab:smoothdem_stat} summarizes flattenability separately for Winter and Summer months.
+See also Figure~\ref{fig:seasonal_sd} for seasonal SD reduction in Supplemental Information.
 Because the overall peak load tends to be in summer, driven mainly by cooling demand, the potential flexibility of this load could be particularly valuable.

 The measures reported above pertain to individual days and individual regions.
 There are two key concerns with these measures: (1) electricity can be traded between regions, using existing transmission within interconnects, or in the future, using new transmission within or between interconnects; (2) seasonal and day-of-week variation also matter for system cost, not just variability across hours within each day.
 To address these issues, we also report potential flattening statistics by interconnect and nationally in Table~\ref{tab:smoothdem_stat}.
 These measures pool regional demands and potentially shiftable demands in each hour, synchronizing across time zones, and then flattens all regions simultaneously.
 This allows us to see how much transmission can aid smoothing of demand, with or without demand shifting.
 We also break out statistics by season and, separately, calculate how much within-day shiftable load can diminish \emph{overall} variability---the SD across the whole three-year (2016-2018) time period examined.